Know your rights

 - If your card is lost or stolen, can you get a refund for unauthorized charges?

 - If the bank issuing your prepaid card goes out of business, what happens to your money?

 Your employer may offer to pay you on a prepaid card they choose, called a payroll card.
 Your employer can’t require you to receive your wages on a payroll card.
 The employer must also offer you at least one other way to get paid – for example, a paper check or direct deposit to an account of your choice, such as a bank account or your own prepaid card.
 Some states allow your employer to require that you be paid electronically, but you always have the right to choose the account where the money is sent.

 To choose how you receive some government benefits

 Depending on the kind of benefit you receive, you may have a choice of how you receive your government benefits.
-For example, for some types of government benefits, you may have a choice between receiving the benefits on a government-arranged prepaid card or directly deposited into your bank account or your own prepaid card.
-Other types of government benefits are only provided using a government-arranged card.
+For some types of government benefits, you may have a choice between receiving the benefits on a government-arranged prepaid card or directly deposited into your bank account or your own prepaid card.
+Other types of government benefits might only be provided using a government-arranged card.

-To fraud and error protection with payroll cards and certain government benefit cards
+To fraud and error protection with prepaid cards

 Depending on your card, you may have: